korawica/clishelf/README.md

 [![code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![gh license](https://img.shields.io/github/license/ddeutils/ddeutil-observe)](https://github.com/ddeutils/ddeutil-workflow/blob/main/LICENSE)

-This is the **CLI on my shelf (Tools and Hooks) for any my Python packages** that help me to make Versioning, run Abbreviate of Git CLI, and Wrapped Dev Python packages (`more-itertools`, `pre-commit`, ...) on my any Python package repositories.
+CLI tools and hooks on my shelf for my any Python packages.
+This project help me to make Versioning, run Abbreviate of Git CLI, and wrapped the development Python packages such as `more-itertools`, `pre-commit`, etc.

 > [!NOTE]
 > This project was created because I do not want to hard code set up all of them